Informed Consent Considerations for Certain Types of Studies

 The consent should also obtain a description of:

-- whether tissue specimens will be stored for future research, maintained in a repository or used to establish a cell line, or otherwise how the DNA information from tissue specimens will be utilized in this study.
+- whether specimens will be stored for future research, maintained in a repository or used to establish a cell line, or otherwise how the DNA information from tissue specimens will be utilized in this study.

-- where the tissue specimens will be stored; specify the location within the hospital or outside of the hospital.
+- where the specimens will be stored; specify the location within the hospital or outside of the hospital.

-- the purpose of storing the tissue
+- the purpose of storing the specimens

 - what types of research you or others might use these specimens for in the future.